mjavadshamsi/starter-hugo-academic/content/authors/admin/_index.md

-My research interests in the field of applied microeconomics, where I utilize empirical methods to explore diverse topics.
+My research interests are in applied microeconomics, where I utilize empirical methods to explore diverse topics.
 Currently, my studies are concentrated on investigating the labour market dynamics and the political economy implications of immigration.